A guide to implement the Shipping API

 Add-ons are additional services or information that can be added to an option.
 They can be marked as mandatory.
 Here are some examples:

-addon_notification- Booking email or sms notification.
-Final selected option will contain an email address and/or a phone number.
+addon_notification - Booking email or SMS notification.
+The final selected option will contain an email address and/or a phone number.

-addon_delivery- Adding entry code (door code) and delivery instructions.
-Final selected option will contain door code and instruction text.
+addon_delivery - Adding entry code (door code) and delivery instructions.
+The final selected option will contain the door code and instruction text.

 A shipping option’s delivery time is crucial information for the users.
 It can be provided in two different formats: